 Falling Three Methods Definition

-The Falling Three Methods refer to a set of behaviors or patterns (candlestick patterns) that indicate the tendency of a current downtrend in the market to continue.
+The Falling Three Methods refers to a set of behaviors or patterns (candlestick patterns) that indicate the tendency of a current downtrend in the market to continue.
 It is a feature of the bearish market that pass across lots of messages to investors about the condition on the market.
 Usually, some market patterns can be described as the falling three methods is they show the characteristics;

 - The initial candlestick occupies a definite downtrend, the candlestick can be black or red but it is always long.

 - Underneath the high of the first candlestick lie three ascending small candlesticks.